goncalotomas/FMKe/README.md

 We have a generic interface for key-value stores (implemented as an Erlang behaviour) that is well specified, which makes supporting a new database as simple as writing a driver for it.
 Furthermore, pull requests with new drivers or optimizations for existing ones are accepted and welcomed.

 ## Supported data stores
+- AntidoteDB (using nested CRDTs)
-- AntidoteDB
+- AntidoteDB (with a normalized data model)
-- Riak
+- Riak (using nested CRDTs)
-- Redis
+- Redis (with a normalized data model)
 ### In a future release
 - Lasp